 SPOT

-The site, where the Nanbu clan warriors looked out over the sea and guarded the east end of Eruption Bay at the end of the Edo period, was designated as a historic site in 1934, and has been preserved for many years since.
-Today, the site is surrounded by greenery and is a popular spot for cherry blossom viewing.
+This place, where the samurai of the Nanbu clan looked out to sea and guarded the coast at the eastern end of Funka Bay at the end of the Edo period, was designated a historic site in 1934 and has been preserved ever since.
+Today, it is surrounded by lush greenery and is a famous cherry blossom viewing spot.

 Location